azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 Height Control
 """"""""""""""

-A normal vector can be thought as the derivative of the height on a surface.
+A normal vector can be thought of as the derivative of the height on a surface.
 If that height almost doesn't change (like on a flat surface) the normal will point upwards (or to the screen, in our case of 2D textures).
 This will lead to the blueish color we talked about in the `normal map example <https://laigter.readthedocs.io/en/latest/Introduction/intro.html#normal-map-example>`_ of the introduction section.
-So thiscontrol lets you chose how high is the difference in height between consecutive pixels.
+So this control lets you chose how high is the difference in height between consecutive pixels.
 A lower value then, will result in a more flat normal map (more blueish).
 A higher value would mean normal vector directions point to other directions,